-If you’re moving during the winter, water your plants for two or three days to ensure they’re dry on moving day.
-If you’re moving or relocating your home during the hot summer months, water the plants thoroughly the morning of the move and let any excess water drain away.
+If you’re moving during the winter, water your plants for two or three days to ensure they’re dry on a moving day.
+If you’re moving or relocating your home during the hot summer, water the plants thoroughly in the morning and let any excess water drain away.

 4. Pack Them

 Pack your plants on the morning of moving day or the night before.
 Insert the plant into a cardboard box.
-To keep the plants in place, wrap them in the dampened newspaper or packing paper.
+To keep the plants in place, wrap them in a dampened newspaper or packing paper.
 Close the lid and poke air holes in the sides of the box.
-Mark the boxes PLANTS so that the movers know not to load them.
+Mark the boxes “PLANTS” so that the movers know not to load them.

 5. Last Thing Out, First Thing In

 Your plants and kitchen perishables should be the last possessions to leave the old house and the first to enter the new one.
-If you’re planning your long-distance move, stop, water, and let the plants breathe while you stretch your legs.
+If you plan your long-distance move, stop, water, and let the plants breathe while you stretch your legs.

 6. Climate Control

-Climate control is a significant concern when it comes to the survival of your plant life during a move.
-If you are moving during extreme weather (hot summer/freezing winter), make sure that your moving vehicle (or professional moving truck) can match the safe inner temperature range that your plants are accustomed to.
+Climate control is a significant concern regarding the survival of your plant life during a move.
+If you are moving during extreme weather (hot summer/freezing winter), ensure that your moving vehicle (or professional moving truck) can match the safe inner temperature range your plants are accustomed to.

-You may also consider climate-controlled storage (overnight shipping the plants to the storage facility for long distance moves) for your plants until the move is complete to reduce the “trauma” caused by relatively extreme climate changes.
+You may also consider climate-controlled storage (overnight shipping the plants to the storage facility for long-distance moves) for your plants until the action is complete to reduce the “trauma” caused by relatively extreme climate changes.

 7. Seek Additional Plant-Related Education